Foodtech

 According to a recent report by Boston Consulting Group (BCG), plant-based alternative proteins are by far the best climate investment.

-For each dollar, investment in improving and scaling up the production of meat and dairy alternatives resulted in three times more greenhouse gas reductions compared with investment in green cement technology, seven times more than green buildings and 11 times more than zero-emission cars.
+For each dollar, investment in improving and scaling up the production of meat and dairy alternatives resulted in three times more greenhouse gas reductions than investment in green cement technology, seven times more than green buildings and 11 times more than zero-emission cars.

 Farming for feed occupies 83% of the world's cropland, when including also feed production, with a huge impact on deforestation, impact on biodiversity loss and carbon emissions from